adegard/SMS-Marketing/README.md

 1. create an account on https://www.skebby.it/
-2. associate your phone number ("tel") in skebby platform Download the two PHP files
+2. associate your phone number ("tel") in skebby platform
+3. Download the two PHP files from this Repository
-3. Update Skebby credentials (username and password, used for login) in sendsmsapi.php in rows 37, 38
+4. Update Skebby credentials (username and password, used for login) in sendsmsapi.php in rows 37, 38
-4. Create your "secret APIKEY" code  in sendsmsapi.php in rows 8
+5. Create your "secret APIKEY" code  in sendsmsapi.php in rows 8
-5. Upload on your server.
+6. Upload the 2 files on your server.

 # How to use it